 Project aims

-- Two groups of up to 12 people participate in the workshop series, preferably coming to all 3 sessions.
+- Two groups of up to 12 people participate in the workshop series.

-- Participants are people working on the North Bridge renovations and people who reside or work nearby.
-If workshops are oversubscribed, priority places will be given to people who are under-represented in Scottish literature or marginalised by society, for example: working class people; people with experience of poverty, homelessness, or racism; disabled people; Black people, people of colour; members of the LGBTQ+ community.
+- Contributors are people working on the North Bridge renovations and people who reside or work nearby, or have connections to the bridge.
+Priority places given to people who are under-represented in Scottish literature or marginalised by society, for example: working class people; people with experience of poverty, homelessness, or racism; disabled people; Black people, people of colour; members of the LGBTQ+ community.

-- At least 15 participants contribute one piece of writing to be published in a printed book and to read their work on/under the North Bridge.
-Jeda will provide (gentle!) editorial support as needed.
+- Most participants contributed one piece of writing to be published in the printed book and are invited to read their work on/under/near the North Bridge.
+Jeda provided developmental editorial support as needed and requested.

-- All contributors paid for their published work: £80 to £100 per person.
+- All contributors paid for their published work.

-- All participants receive 2 copies of the printed booklet.
-Additional copies distributed to Edinburgh libraries, schools and community centres.
+- All participants receive 2 copies.
+Free copies distributed to Edinburgh libraries, schools and community centres.
+Additional copies sold to help fund remaining costs.

 - This project is part of the North Bridge Refurbishment Arts Legacy and Community Benefits Programme.